Haiti Tourism: Challenging, But Charming to Some

 “The first two days we were here,” Martin told me, “we thought we were the only white people.
 Then we realized, they’re all behind walls, drinking their mojitos or whatever.”

-He eventually made it to the city of Jacmel, which he enjoyed, but the minibus trip to get there was long.
+He eventually made it to the city of Jacmel – which he enjoyed – but the minibus trip to get there was long.
 He told me that, at one point during the journey, “It took five hours to travel forty kilometers.
 Why did it take so long?
 I think ‘Haiti’ would be the best answer.”
+If he was in a different country, it would probably be quicker to hire his own minibus and get a minibus insurance quote online to cover himself for the journey.
+But in Haiti, you have to get used to traffic and long delays.

 Paul Clammer, the Haiti guidebook author, agrees that “It’s not the Caribbean for those who just want to sit on a sun lounger.”